smartcityresearch/Communication-App/UserManual.md

 # Communication App - User Manual

-Welcome to the Communication App!
+Welcome to the SCRC Communication App!
 This guide will help you navigate through all the features and make the most of your communication experience.

 ---